 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.

 - A pulse oximeter is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

 - Anesthesia: This is medicine to make you comfortable during the surgery.
-Caregivers work with you to decide which anesthesia is best for you.
+Healthcare providers work with you to decide which anesthesia is best for you.

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.